AndreBaltazar8/ablac/docs/language.md

 ## Expressions and control flow

-Calls, member access, and indexing bind most tightly, followed by unary operators, multiplication/division, addition/subtraction, comparison, equality, logical conjunction/disjunction, and assignment.
+Calls, member access, and indexing bind most tightly, followed by unary operators, multiplication/division, addition/subtraction, shifts, comparison, equality, bitwise AND/XOR/OR, logical conjunction/disjunction, and assignment.
 Assignment is right-associative and produces the assigned value for prototype compatibility.

+Integer bitwise operators use signed 64-bit storage: `&`, `|`, `^`, and `~`
+operate on all 64 bits; `<<` shifts left, `>>` shifts right with sign extension, and `>>>` shifts right with zero extension.
+A negative shift count or one of 64 or greater produces zero.
+Prefix `^binding` remains the delegate projection;
+between two integer expressions, `^` is XOR.

 `if` and `when` are expressions when all paths yield compatible values: